 When discussing this with my clients, I am happy to offer my advice and give the pros and cons, but in the end it is a decision that the couple needs to be comfortable with either way.
 In sitting in on some of these conversations that couples have regarding the first look, perhaps ironically, I’ve noticed that if anyone is hesitant, it’s usually the groom.
-Though it’s easy to think that the bride is the only one who has certain preconceived visions of how she wants the wedding day to go, sometimes guys really want to wait until the ceremony to see their bride.
+Though it’s easy to think that the bride is the only one who has certain preconceived visions of how she wants the wedding day to go, sometimes guys really want to wait until the start of the ceremony to see their bride.
 And if the groom does indeed feel very strongly about it, you should try very hard to structure your wedding day plans to accommodate this wish.

 What are the good things about doing a first look?

 How about the down sides to the first look?

 One possible concern with some families is that, in order to fully take advantage of the benefits of the first look (by doing most or all of the formal group shots before the ceremony), wedding party and family members will need to be fully dressed and ready earlier.

 Lastly, you will likely need more photographic coverage time than you otherwise would (at least an hour more, possibly two, depending on how much time you want to devote to portraits, and also setting aside a half hour or so before the ceremony to just relax for a bit before it begins and so the bride can be hidden away before guests arrive in large numbers).

 When, where, and how to do a first look

 The first look will typically take place about an hour and a half to two hours before the ceremony, which gives us enough time to do some portraits afterward and the formal group shots.